Quantum reinforcement learning in continuous action space: Classical reinforcement learning

-\textit{Classical reinforcement learning} -- The core idea of RL is, through the iterative interactions, the agent learns and selects actions, and the environment responds to these actions, by updating its state and feeding it back to the agent.
-In the meanwhile, the environment also generates rewards, which are some value-functions the agent aims to maximize over its choice of actions along the sequential interactions~\cite{sutton2018reinforcement}.
 Most reinforcement learning problems can be described by a Markov Decision Process (MDP)~\cite{van2012reinforcement,sutton2018reinforcement} with basic elements including a set of states $\mathcal{S}$, a set of actions $\mathcal{A}$ and the reward $\mathcal{R}$.
 The agent interacts with its environment at each of a sequence of discrete time steps, $t=0,1,\cdots, T$.
 Each sequence like this generated in RL is called an \emph{episode}.
 At each time step $t$, the agent receives a representation of the environment's state, denoted by an $N$-dimensional vector $s_t \in \mathcal{S}$, based on which it then chooses an action $a_t\in \mathcal{A}$, resulting the change of the environment's state from $s_t$ to $s_{t+1}$.
 At the next step, the agent receives the reward $r_{t+1}$ determined by the 3-tuple $(s_{t},a_{t},s_{t+1})$.
 The aim of the agent is to find a policy $\pi$ that maximizes the cumulative reward $R_t=\sum_{k=0}^T \gamma^k r_{t+k+1}$, where $\gamma$ is a discount factor, $0 \leq \gamma \leq 1$.
 A large discount factor $\gamma$ means that the agent cares more about future rewards.
 The policy can be considered as a mapping from $\mathcal{S}$ to $\mathcal{A}$.
 The update of the policy $\pi$ is achieved by optimizing the value function $Q(s_{t},a_t)\equiv E[R_t|s_{t},a_t]$, i.e., the expectation of $R_t$ under the policy $\pi$.
-Depending on whether the action space is discrete or continuous, the RL problems can be classified into two categories: DAS and CAS, with different algorithmic design to update the agent's policy.
+Depending on whether the action space is discrete or continuous, the RL problems can be classified into two categories: DAS(\emph{discrete action space}) and CAS, with different algorithmic design to update the agent's policy.
 For DAS problems, popular RL algorithms includes Q-learning~\cite{watkins1989}, Sarsa~\cite{rummery1994line}, DQN~\cite{mnih2015human}, etc.; for CAS problems, popular algorithms include Policy Gradient~\cite{NIPS2001_4b86abe4}, DDPG~\cite{lillicrap2016continuous}, etc.